AiMiDi/C4D_MMD_Tool/README.md

 **version 0.3.2**

-​	1.Optimize the processing method of the imported model to ensure the same effect as in MMD.
+1. Optimize the processing method of the imported model to ensure the same effect as in MMD.

-​	2.Optimize the leg bone problem of the imported model to ensure the same effect as in MMD.
+2. Optimize the leg bone problem of the imported model to ensure the same effect as in MMD.

-​	3.Optimized the detection of the alpha channel of the picture, and fixed the problem that the material was incorrectly imported into the transparent channel
+3. Optimized the detection of the alpha channel of the picture, and fixed the problem that the material was incorrectly imported into the transparent channel

-​	4.Increased code stability and reduced accidental crashes.
+4. Increased code stability and reduced accidental crashes.

 **version 0.3.3** Introduce the YAML configuration file; rewrite and rename the English module.